pilotak/homeassistant-attributes/README.md

 You can find this integration in a store.

 ## Install manually
-You need to clone this repo to the root folder of your configuration, file tree should look like this:
+You need to copy `attributes` folder from this repo to the `custom_components` folder in the root of your configuration, file tree should look like this:
 ```
 └── ...
 └── configuration.yaml